arnabganguly/HDInsightESPLab/HDInsightESP.md

 ![HDICreate3](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture53.png)

- Populate the fields in the sections below.
+ 3. In the **Storage** blade populate the fields in the sections below.

   ### Storage